britneyart80/Prepper/README.md

-# **Welcome to “Eat Up”!**
+# **Welcome to “Prepper”!**

-#### ABOUT EAT UP
+#### ABOUT PREPPER
-Eat Up (tm) is a scrumptious social site for scheduling your snacking shindigs!!
-No more missing out on carnitas because your calendar was too cluttered, no more missing spaghetti due to scheduling snafus - get your designated dining done right with the app that helps you find and manage food related events you'll want to attend!
+Preppery is an app that includes all your meal prep needs!
+Create and save your favorite recipes, make different meal plans to vary your diet, and add saved meals to your plans at the click of a button!
+But wait, there's more!
+Ever tired of calculating all the things you need to buy?
+Fret no more because you can add ingredients from planned meals to your shopping list and Prepper will compile everything you need to buy for you!

-#### HOW EAT UP WORKS
+#### HOW PREPPER WORKS
-Anyone can browse Eat Up and view food related events, but to really harness the power, sign up and then sign in.
-Being a registered user will allow you to create your own events that you'd like to draw the public to.
-As a registered user you'll also be able to RSVP to events of interest to you so you don't miss a chance to attend those exciting edible endeavors!
+Once you create an account, you have access to meal prepping, recipe making and easy shopping list-ing!
+Create your favorite recipes in the recipes tab and add the necessary ingredients.
+From there, create a meal plan and add those saved recipes to which ever day of the week you want!
+For each planned recipe, click to reveal the ingredients, and add what you don't have at home to your shopping cart.
+Once you tick those things off your shopping list they are removed for you.

 #### Links:
 [Deployed Site](https://britneyart80.github.io/capstone-client/#/)